Watchdog finds GOP congressman harassed staff, drank while serving as White House physician - The Boston Globe

 Jackson went on to win a crowded Republican primary race to represent a district in northeastern Texas and was elected to Congress in 2020.

-Investigators also found that Jackson engaged in inappropriate behavior on trips abroad with Trump and former President Barack Obama, whom he also served.
+Investigators also found that Jackson engaged in inappropriate behavior on trips abroad with Trump and Obama.

 In 2014, ahead of a trip to Manila, Philippines, witnesses said that Jackson told a male subordinate that he thought a female medical professional they were working with had a nice figure, using colorful language, and that he would “like to see more of her tattoos.”